 Even while Later has a free plan for people, you may use its premium packages to have access to a variety of essential IG data, including Instagram Story insights.

 As you can see there are plenty of analytics tools and apps out there to track your analytics on an even deeper level and with even more insight, but it’s all about your budget and choice to invest in those tools.
-Now that you know Instagram metrics to track, the choice of your tool for analytics should be easier.
+Now that you know Instagram metrics to track, the choice of your Instagram analytics tool should be easier.

-7 Important Instagram metrics to track with IG Analytics
+7 Important Instagram metrics to track with IG Tools

 What are Instagram metrics you should track to reach the goals that matter to you?